Carson-Spaniel/Smart-Dash-Interface/readme.md

   - Development Mode: Going to have a page of settings that can help you fine tune your dash.
 Can be turned on in the system settings.
   - Backgrounds: More backgrounds to choose from.
   - Documentation: Large amounts of comments for each function.
-  - Experimental Features: Test out features that are still in testing.
-They are unstable, so it is not uncommon to see crashes.
 - Updated
   - Code structure: Sorted most things into different functions and files making it easier to find where things are at.
   - Rendering: Optimized code to render each frame faster.